How to Get Your Baby to Fall Asleep

 Getting a baby to sleep can require some practice, patience, and soothing techniques.
 While you may be frustrated or tired, enjoy the journey as much as possible, as it won’t last forever.
 If you have a fussy baby, check out our page about calming a fussy baby.
 Pacifiers can also be used to help calm your baby down; learn more about sleeping with a pacifier here.

 While we wish we had the secret for getting any baby to sleep, every baby is unique—and that’s part of the beauty of parenthood!
 What we can tell you is that a carrier your baby loves will help you keep them calm and happy while they’re awake, and it can also help calm them before a nap or bed.
-Parents love the Tushbaby carrier as it’s ergonomic for carrying and can double as breastfeeding support.
+Parents love the Tushbaby carrier as it’s supportive for carrying and can double as breastfeeding support.
 Moms often use it for breastfeeding as it allows for an easy handoff to the crib.